mohammadjafri1992/Plagiarism_detector_AWS_SageMaker/README.md

-# Plagiarism_detector_AWS_SageMaker
+# Plagiarism Detector - AWS SageMaker

-Plagiarism Detector AWS Sagemaker
+This is the source code for a project which detects plagiarism between two sets of texts.